GetAdriAI/idxr/FAQ.md

   --partition-out-dir ./chroma_cloud_runs
 ```

+Prefer the managed Cloud client?
+Swap in `--client-type cloud` with the same token, and optionally `--chroma-cloud-tenant` / `--chroma-cloud-database` / `--chroma-cloud-host` overrides.
+The CLI falls back to `CHROMA_*` environment variables when flags are omitted.

 ### Which environment variables do I need before running the indexer?
 - `OPENAI_API_KEY` – API key for OpenAI embeddings (required unless you pass `--openai-api-key`).
 - Chroma Cloud / HTTP client settings fall back to the following env vars when CLI flags are omitted: